cennest/WellnessManagementFramework/README.md

 ======================

-1. Run the DB script at ....\WellnessManagementSystem\DataLayer\WellnessManagementSystemDBscript into local SQL database.
+1. Run the DB script at ....\WellnessManagementSystem\DataLayer\WellnessManagementFrameworkDBScript into local SQL database.

 2. Take connection string and replace connectionStrings in ...WellnessManagementSystem\DataLayer\app.config.